-Two sets of 4-position configuration DIP switches are located on the side of the DVMHD.
-These switches allow you to configure various hardware related settings which are explained in this section.
+A 2-position configuration DIP switch is located on the side of the DVM-8500.
+This switch allows you to configure various hardware related settings which are explained in this section.
 In the explanations below, ON refers to the DIP switch being in the DOWN position, while OFF means the UP position.

-NOTE: For DVMHD's that are being installed in equipment racks, it's always a good idea to configure the DIP switches before installing the rack mount kit.
+NOTE: For DVM-8500's that are being installed in equipment racks, it's always a good idea to configure the DIP switches before installing the rack mount kit.